crpietschmann/portfolio/_imports/_posts/2014-06-07-basic-comparison-of-c-and-apple-swift-programming-language-syntax.markdown

 var a = 3 // integer
 var b = 0.14 // double
 var c = a + b // double</pre>

-<p>Also in the above type inference example you'll notice that when you declare a variable and immediately assign a value that is the result of 2 other variables it will still infer the type.</p>
+Also in the above type inference example you'll notice that when you declare a variable and immediately assign a value that is the result of 2 other variables it will still infer the type.
 <h3>String Comparison</h3>

-<p>Both have similar methods of comparing strings.</p>
+Both have similar methods of comparing strings.
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">// String Comparison
 // C#
 var a = "One";